zotonic/ringbuffer/README.md

 A ring buffer implementation using Erlang and ets tables.

-Writing and reading from the ring buffer is without locking and does not use message passing.
+Writing and reading from the ring buffer is lock-free and does not use message passing.

 The size of the ring is set upon creation.
 If the ring is full